|POS||Race & Track||Date||Points|

-According to Celebrity Net Worth, his net worth is £190million.
+According to Celebrity Net Worth, his net worth is £180million.

 Raikkonen's main sponsor is the Singha beer company, who followed the Finn from Ferrari to Alfa Romeo after he was replaced by Charles Leclerc ahead of the 2019 season.

-Raikkonen is also an ambassador of iLOQ, who, according to their website, are a 'Finnish growth company who has transformed mechanical locking into highly-functional and immensely-secure digital access management'.
+Raikkonen is also an ambassador of iLOQ, who, according to their website, are a "Finnish growth company who have transformed mechanical locking into highly functional and immensely secure digital access management".

 Kimi Raikkonen Family

 Kimi Raikkonen was previously married to former Miss Scandinavia, Jenni Dahlman.
 After meeting in 2002, they tied the knot in 2004 but separated in 2013 and divorced a year later.

 Raikkonen then began a relationship with fitness model Minna-Mari 'Minttu' Virtanen and in 2015 they had their first child together - a son called Robin.
 Kimi and Minttu then got married in 2016.